junxit/us-congress-bills-111/metadata.md

 - 2010-11-30 — Committee on Banking, Housing, and Urban Affairs.
 Reported by Senator Dodd with an amendment in the nature of a substitute.
 Without written report.
 - 2010-11-30 — Committee on Banking, Housing, and Urban Affairs.
 Reported by Senator Dodd with an amendment in the nature of a substitute.
 Without written report.
 - 2010-11-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 657.
+- 2010-12-18 — Amendment SA 4850 agreed to in Senate by Unanimous Consent.
+- 2010-12-18 — Amendment SA 4850 proposed by Senator Brown OH for Senator Dodd. (consideration: CR S10700; text: CR S10700) To comply with the Statutory Pay-As-You-Go-Act of 2010.
+- 2010-12-18 — Measure laid before Senate by unanimous consent. (consideration: CR S10698-10703)
+- 2010-12-18 — Passed Senate with an amendment by Unanimous Consent. (text: CR S10701-10703)
+- 2010-12-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S10701-10703)
+- 2010-12-18 — Senate amendment agreed to: Amendment SA 4850 agreed to in Senate by Unanimous Consent.
+- 2010-12-18 — Senate amendment proposed (on the floor): Amendment SA 4850 proposed by Senator Brown OH for Senator Dodd.(consideration: CR S10700; text: CR S10700)
+- 2010-12-18 — Senate amendment submitted
+- 2010-12-18 — The committee substitute as amended agreed to by Unanimous Consent. (text of amendment in the nature of a substitute: CR S10698-10700)